SiliconLabs/wiseconnect/examples/snippets/wlan/dtls_client/readme.md

         status = sl_net_set_credential(SL_NET_TLS_SERVER_CREDENTIAL_ID(0), SL_NET_SIGNING_CERTIFICATE, ca-certificate, sizeof(ca-certificate) - 1);
          ```

 > **Note** :
  The included self-signed certificates will work for local OpenSSL server.
 For cloud servers, using default certificates for a cloud connection does not work.
-Replace the default certificates with valid certificates when connecting to a cloud server.
+Replace the default certificates with valid certificates when connecting to Cloud Server.

+> **Note**: For recommended settings, see the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).

 ## Test the Application